 General "General supervision means that the physician need not be physically present at the patient's place of residence when the service is performed; however, the service must be performed under his or her overall supervision and control."
 (Medicare Benefit Policy Manual, Chapter 15 - Covered Medical and Other Health Services, 60.4 - Services Incident to a Physician's Service to Homebound Patients Under General Physician Supervision) Direct "Direct supervision in the office setting does not mean that the physician must be present in the same room with his or her aide.
 However, the physician must be present in the office suite and immediately available to provide assistance and direction throughout the time the aide is performing services."
-(Medicare Benefit Policy Manual, Chapter 15 - Covered Medical and Other Health Services, 60.1 - Incident To Physician's Professional Services) Personal "means a physician must be in attendance in the room during the performance of the procedure."
+(Medicare Benefit Policy Manual, Chapter 15 - Covered Medical and Other Health Services, 60.1 - Incident To Physician's Professional Services) NOTE: In March 2020 in response to the COVID-19 public health emergency (PHE), CMS temporarily amended the definition of "direct supervision" to include a virtual presence via audio and video real-time communications technology.
+Since then, CMS has extended this provision, first through December 2024, then through December 2025, and finally, permanently redefining "direct supervision" to include audio-video communications for a subset of services, including incident-to services.
+CMS does not include audio-only technology as meeting the requirements for "direct supervision."
+Personal "means a physician must be in attendance in the room during the performance of the procedure."
 (Medicare Benefit Policy Manual, Chapter 15 - Covered Medical and Other Health Services, 80 - Requirements for Diagnostic X-Ray, Diagnostic Laboratory, and Other Diagnostic Tests)